 During tutor time, each week, students are introduced to the Trust wide ‘Word of the Week’.
 Reading Reconsidered by Doug Lemov has informed our approach to word of the week and students are taught a specific model of vocabulary instruction.
 They are provided with the definition, the word in a variety of different contexts and an opportunity to discuss and apply their understanding of the word.
 All students have a vocabulary book they keep with them to add, not only the ‘Word of the Week,’ but any other new vocabulary they learn.

-All teachers, at Friesland School, have recommended a fiction book to students and these are displayed around the school to promote a love of reading to our students.
+All teachers have recommended a fiction book to students and these are displayed around the school to promote a love of reading to our students.
 They are also used as a discussion point, during DEAR, to expose students to as many new fiction choices as possible.

-From March 2022, all students will have access to a fiction reading list with recommendations, from librarians across the Trust, of books they may wish to access via the library.
+All students have access to a fiction reading list with recommendations, from librarians across the Trust, of books they may wish to access via the library.
 These recommendations vary in their level of challenge to make them accessible to all of our students.
 They are also part of the Accelerated Reader scheme at school.

 In lessons, students are expected to speak in full sentences to ensure that they are articulating themselves clearly and developing their understanding of new content and ideas.
 This will then enable students to express themselves, in greater detail, during their written work as well.
 Students are supported to ‘say it better.’